Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/LinknLink/LinknLink.md

 #### More Information Coming soon!

-You can also reach out to us on are <a href="https://www.facebook.com/groups/linknlinkisg/" target="_blank" title="Facebook">Facwbook Group</a>
+You can also reach out to us on are <a href="https://www.facebook.com/groups/linknlinkisg/" target="_blank" title="Facebook">Facebook Group</a>